cj-hilder/ble-hr-tool/README.md

 ### How it works

-When RFB is enabled in settings, entering the Reset state transforms the experience:
+You can choose "Resonance Breathing" from the activity drop-down menu, or for any other activity you can enable it in settings, which transforms the heart rate Reset into resonance frequency breathing.

 - **The status dot turns blue** and **pulses in and out** as a breath pacer — expanding during inhale, contracting during exhale, with a subtle flash at each transition.
 - **A sine wave overlay** appears on the HR graph, showing the HR pattern your heart *should* produce if breathing is coupled to the breath pacer.
 This gives you a visual target for coherence.
 - **Sound guidance** — a rising filtered noise during each inhale, brightening in frequency as the inhale progresses, then falling silent during the exhale.
 Allows you to follow the breath without watching the screen.
 - **Vibration guidance** — an opening pulse at the start of each inhale, followed by a buzzing that accelerates in frequency through the inhale, and a closing pulse at the end.
 Provides a tactile breath guide.
-- **Once your HR has returned to your resting band for 15 seconds**, the app enters an extended RFB phase — shown as a countdown timer — before returning you to Continue activity.
+- **During heart rate Reset, once your HR has returned to your resting HR**, the app enters an extended RFB phase — shown as a countdown timer — before returning you to Continue activity.
 The default is 2 minutes.
 This is the core of the practice: staying in the resonance breathing state after the HR has settled, deepening the vagal recovery before returning to exertion.

 ### Resonance score